 - Coastal hikes

 - Beggars Banquet in Louisbourg

 Interested students will be required to complete an application form and include the name and contact information of one referee and an unofficial transcript.
-Once received your application will be assessed and successful applicants will be contacted as soon as possible to pay their deposit fee for the program.
-The 2017 program is now full but applications will continue to be accepted.
-All new applications will be added to the waitlist.
+The deadline to apply is March 1, 2018.
+Once all applications are received successful applicants will be contacted to pay their deposit fee for the program by the end of April 2018.
+Students not admitted to the program will be placed on a waiting list in case of cancellations.

 ANTH 3552 Bioarchaeological Field School I (O) 3ch (3S) (LE) (W)